alexdmoss/photo-album/README.md

 - [ ] left/right/space keybinds
 - [ ] download option times out - needs progress spinner perhaps
 - [ ] Not sure image sizing is quite right - padding and move things around?
+- [ ] Direct user to log in instead of just showing error message when times out / going direct to photos?
+- [ ] FontAwesome sourced locally

 ## Futures

-- [ ] This app might be better getting the python to do pre-processing then loading the images into nginx and serving static assets instead
 - [ ] Fix the image processing stuff - currently just extracted it but not tested/fixed as out-of-band thing
 - [ ] Captions that aren't the filename
 - [ ] Multiple Album Support